Fast Forward Program

 - While FFWD students have access to many of the same resources as other students, these students are expected to meet certain goals throughout the semester.
 These goals are met through collaboration with various departments, faculty, and staff are customized to each student's needs.

-- Once you have successfully completed the program meeting all academic and social requirements, you will be invited to join us in the spring as a General Studies student!
+- Once you have successfully completed the program meeting all academic and social requirements, you will be invited to join us in the spring as an undecided student, but will work with your Academic Advisor to declare your major as soon as possible!

 - Being a FFWD student is a phenomenal opportunity for you to begin your life as a Pirate.
 You will have many of the same experiences as a traditional first-year student coupled with benefits of an accelerated academic development program.